stackbone.database

 Type-safe Postgres for your agent.
-You declare a schema in TypeScript, the CLI emits the SQL migration, and client.database hands you a Drizzle handle bound to the agent's connection string.
+You declare a schema in TypeScript, the CLI emits the SQL migration, and the ambient stackbone.database handle gives you Drizzle bound to the agent's connection string.
 No connection string juggling, no second ORM, no codegen step.

 What you get

-• A lazy Drizzle ORM handle on client.database, bound to STACKBONE_POSTGRES_URL.
+• A lazy Drizzle ORM handle on stackbone.database — the ambient handle, imported straight from @stackbone/sdk and bound to STACKBONE_POSTGRES_URL.

-• The Drizzle column builders and helpers re-exported through @stackbone/sdk/db, so your agent's package.json only depends on @stackbone/sdk.
+• The Drizzle column builders and helpers re-exported through @stackbone/sdk/db, so your project's package.json only depends on @stackbone/sdk.

 • A migration engine driven by the stackbone db migrate ... commands — applied with an advisory lock and a journal table so it is safe to run on every boot.

-• A .stackbone/migrations/ folder that lives in your repo, gets committed alongside your code, and is replayed on every environment in declared order.
+• A .stackbone/migrations/ folder that lives in your project, gets committed alongside your code, and is replayed on every environment in declared order.

 Tutorial — from zero to a queryable table

-This walkthrough assumes you have a project scaffolded with stackbone init.
-The hello-world template ships with the wiring already in place; you can follow along on a fresh clone or in your own agent.
+This walkthrough assumes you have a workspace scaffolded with stackbone init.
+A fresh workspace ships with the schema and migrations wiring already in place; you can follow along on a new workspace or in your own.

 Step 1 — declare the schema